pyeventsourcing/esdbclient/README.md

 obtained by iteration.
 Recorded event objects obtained in this way are instances of the `RecordedEvent` class.

-A "catch-up subscription" iterator will not automatically stop when there are no more events to be returned, but instead the iteration will block until new events are subsequently recorded in the database.
-Any subsequently recorded events will then be immediately streamed to the client, and the iteration will then continue.
-The streaming of events, and hence the iteration, can be stopped by calling the `stop()` method on the "catch-up subscription" object.

 Before the "catch-up subscription" object is returned to the caller, the client will firstly obtain a "confirmation" response from the server, which allows the client to detect that both the gRPC connection and the streaming gRPC call is operational.
 For